noahgibbs/codefolio_octopress/source/_posts/2014-08-24-ship-early.markdown

 Some people <a
 href="http://unicornfree.com/2010/i-made-216668-from-products" target="_amyhoy">make a career
-and a ton of money from that superpower.</a>
+and a ton of money from that superpower</a> (Amy is a teacher of mine.)

 By the way &mdash; I'm looking for customers for a pilot class.
 Wouldn't you love to be in the <b>first</b> batch that I help get their superpowers?